lagzya-dev/Oxide.Ext.Discord/Docs/Hooks.md

 # Hooks

 Hooks within the discord extension are only called on plugins that are registered to receive them and also will only be called on plugins for the bot the event occured.
-By default all plugins with a connected DiscordClient will be registered to receive hooks for the bot they're connect to.
+By default, all plugins with a connected DiscordClient will be registered to receive hooks for the bot they're connect to.

 ## Table of Contents